 - The Trike Project - funds tricycles on a case-by-case basis for children in Northern Illinois and Southern Wisconsin

 - Variety Pittsburgh - “My Bike” Program funds adaptive tricycles in Pennsylvania, West Virginia, and Ohio.

 - Variety of Illinois - "Build-a-Bike" program funds adaptive tricycles in Illinois.

-- Wheels Across Montana - Program sponsoring 20 adaptive tricycles in four towns.
+- Wheels Across Montana - Program sponsoring 20 adaptive tricycles across five cities.
 These special trikes are maintained by the towns and loaned out for up to 30 days at a time to individuals with disabilities.